burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Why computing is critical is excellently motivated by Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/) from MIT, in his undergraduate course about [Algorithms and Data structures](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/) in the first lecture.

 Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in that world.
 From the graphics, you can observe that Python is slightly beyond C in terms of popularity.
-Interestingly, Python has been designed originally only as a replacement for Bash (See that [blogpost](https://l.facebook.com/l.php?u=https%3A%2F%2Fpython-history.blogspot.com%2F2009%2F01%2Fpersonal-history-part-1-cwi.html%3Ffbclid%3DIwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU&h=AT1quzeQEvwmfgFXMnWscdzCzWIJrbgoyQKX22c6w2yzVSaUt9LBMdrL66UgpJaz3rh_-BLBa8FVu3sdV_NzuiuSTU4XPZ5zADu4wGoASMxLcRR-n7Emwogq664lszQUbTZM&__tn__=-UK-R&c[0]=AT3TC-zKWleGu9UDUQg6mUKEWZ-El56OnANy8jfnUXLhGPAIHIfrXp6ZVEhtbJztlbUu_3OhD9sRJ7JA_F3ETiL3BsR0dKi58KfhLRwPsHtyRauqYQXDGtxnIeFWRyAxyop0WlHBapKPdoYnVar9DUy3pudNCdWdZ1c4wlxvNA3qoA) written by Guido van Rossum):
+Interestingly, Python has been designed originally only as a replacement for Bash (See that [Blog Post](https://l.facebook.com/l.php?u=https%3A%2F%2Fpython-history.blogspot.com%2F2009%2F01%2Fpersonal-history-part-1-cwi.html%3Ffbclid%3DIwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU&h=AT1quzeQEvwmfgFXMnWscdzCzWIJrbgoyQKX22c6w2yzVSaUt9LBMdrL66UgpJaz3rh_-BLBa8FVu3sdV_NzuiuSTU4XPZ5zADu4wGoASMxLcRR-n7Emwogq664lszQUbTZM&__tn__=-UK-R&c[0]=AT3TC-zKWleGu9UDUQg6mUKEWZ-El56OnANy8jfnUXLhGPAIHIfrXp6ZVEhtbJztlbUu_3OhD9sRJ7JA_F3ETiL3BsR0dKi58KfhLRwPsHtyRauqYQXDGtxnIeFWRyAxyop0WlHBapKPdoYnVar9DUy3pudNCdWdZ1c4wlxvNA3qoA) written by author of Python Programming Language - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum)):

 > "...My original motivation for creating Python was the perceived need for a higher level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
-So there was a need for a language that would "bridge the gap between C and the shell"...", said Guido van Rossum.
+So there was a need for a language that would "bridge the gap between C and the shell..." - Guido van Rossum.

 It is not a secret that today people try to apply Python beyond launching scripts but creating other user space applications.
-Sometimes, when many underlying Algorithms are implemented in C++ or inside Hardware, and they are available via Python bindings, and the overhead of Python is negligible, it may be a choice.
+Sometimes, when underlying Algorithms that you need are implemented in C++ or even inside Hardware, and they are available via Python bindings, and the overhead of Python is negligible - it may be a choice to use Python.

 We think the main reason popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.